Bring the beauty and coziness of Thanksgiving to your home with these 25 easy Thanksgiving ideas.

-Ready for some easy and fabulous Thanksgiving ideas?
+Ready for some easy and easy Thanksgiving ideas?
 I love Thanksgiving!
 It just might be my favorite holiday!
 But I think it gets elbowed out by Christmas!
-Ready to give this gorgeous All-American holiday it’s due?
+Ready to give this gorgeous All-American holiday its due?
 Here are 25 ideas to celebrate Thanksgiving!

-Use a handful of pumpkins and other Thanksgiving organic items like pheasant feathers, deer sheds, and pinecones!
+Use a small number of pumpkins and other Thanksgiving organic items like pheasant feathers, deer sheds, and pinecones!

 Bring out your warmer throws and faux fur pillows.
 They look so pretty and cozy this time of year!